Kalhama/Gluwave/README.md

 2. **Remaining Carbs**: This represents the amount of carbohydrates from a meal that has not yet been absorbed.

-   - It is calculated as the total carbs consumed minus the amount already absorbed.
+   - It is calculated by taking the total carbs, and reducing the amount already absorbed.
+However, the amount already observed is always increased at minimum absorption speed, to ensure that all meals fade out in appropiate time.
-   - For remaining carbs, the absorption rate is assumed to continue at the original speed reported for the whole meal.
+   - For remaining carbs, the absorption rate is assumed to continue at the recently observed pace, or at the minimum rate, whichever is higher.
-     - $rate = carbs / decay$
+     - $rate_{min} = \frac{carbs_{reported}}{decay}\frac{2}{3}$
-   - If there are multiple meals, the algorithm tracks and calculates the remaining carbs for each one individually.
+   - If there are multiple meals, the algorithm tracks and calculates the remaining carbs for each one individually based on their reported absorption rate.

 3. **Remaining Insulin**: This indicates the amount of active insulin in the body and its anticipated reduction over time.
    - Insulin activity diminishes gradually, following a known decay profile based on the type and doses administered.